alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ![image](./images/inline_comment.jpg)

-Feedback on missing topics, the overall structure of the template, or the general impression of the project can be entered at the top page **About This Guide**
+Feedback on missing topics, the overall structure of the template, or the general impression of the project can be entered at the top page **About This Guide**.

 ## Post-Review Communication